StuartGavidia/pluscience/README.md

 ## Future Updates

 - Will extend to other subjects
-- Use media queries to display image NavLink elements for mobile
 - Add backend to Contact Page to receive emails
 - Add Play section for games(flashcard game)
 - Add Tool page, particularly looking at chemical properties